(Photo Credit: Shutterstock)

 Maintain a clear and calm mind in the event of brake failure.
 Overreacting or panicking can make the situation worse.
 Instead, focus on safely getting your car off the road.
 Remember to flash your high beam and honk your horn to warn other road users.
 This should let them know something’s wrong and would give them some time to react accordingly.

 Employ Engine Breaking by Shifting to a Lower Gear

 Engine breaking occurs when retarding forces within the engine are used to slow a vehicle down.
 To make use of it, shift your car to a lower gear.
-For automatic vehicles, you’ll need to shift your gear from Drive (labelled as “D”) to the lowest range (usually labelled as “1”).
+For automatic vehicles, you’ll need to shift your gear from Drive (labelled as “D”) to the lowest range (usually labelled as “1” or “L”).
 For manual cars, simply change gears as you normally would.
 You should feel the car slow down.

 Remember, downshifting too quickly might cause you to lose control of your vehicle, so only do this if you need to slow down as soon as possible.

 Pumping your brakes builds pressure in the braking system to help you come to a stop.
 If your car comes with an anti-braking system (ABS), simply press down hard on the brakes.
 Your vehicle’s ABS should help pump the brakes for you.
 For vehicles without ABS, you'll need to stop on the brake pedal several times to build enough pressure.
 Once that is done, press down hard on the brake pedal and keep it pressed down to the floor.